hyunkyu-Park/66DaysOfData.R2/README.md

 1) Basic understadning of machine learning algorithms: Linear Regression, Logistic Regression(classification)
 2) Deep learning: Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks
 ㆍ Solve your problem using machine learning tools such as tensorflow and python.

+__Day 41__

+ㆍ Deep learning for all season 1 lecture 2~4
+ㆍ Machine Learning and Deep Learning Overview
+ㆍ Hypothesis and Cost of the Linear Regression